 Currently based in Stirling, swimming with one of the High Performance squads, Ryan started swimming competitively aged 10.
 He has swum for Scottish and British teams, regularly featuring in the top 10 in Britain in a number of different events.
 Ryan won the British Championship title for the 200 butterfly in 2016 and competed at the European Junior Championships in Hungary that year.
 He has always had a keen interest in sport and how to most effectively develop athletes while paying attention to both physical and mental health.
 Ryan has developed research into the mindset of athletes at all levels, what drives them and how they can make improvements and changes to ensure they enjoy their sport.

-Sport has always been a major part of Olly’s life having played football throughout the age grades with local club St Cuthbert Wanderers and a variety of other sports, including rugby, tennis and downhill skiing.
+Sport has always been a major part of Oliver's life, having played football with local club St Cuthbert Wanderers, and a variety of other sports, including rugby, tennis and downhill skiing.
 His passion for sport led him to strive for a career in the industry, and he is eager to use this passion to contribute to the development of sport in Scotland and help others get as much enjoyment out of sport as he does.